griga23/shoe-store/lab2.md

 WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-Now, we can look at different types of joins available
+Now, we can look at different types of joins available.
+We will join order records and customer records.

 Join orders with non-keyed customer records (Regular Join)
 ```